 Our research goals are to:

-- Understand the processes by which anticancer drugs kill susceptible tumor cells
+- Understand the processes by which targeted anti-cancer agents kill susceptible tumor cells

 - Elucidate the steps involved in transmitting signals from the initial drug target to the cytotoxic machinery within cells

-- Use these new insights to develop biomarkers of anticancer drug sensitivity and resistance that can potentially be implemented in the clinic to assess whether certain treatments are likely to be beneficial or not
+- Develop biomarkers of anti-cancer drug sensitivity and resistance that can be implemented in the clinic to assess whether certain treatments are likely to be beneficial or not

-While our focuses predominantly on ovarian cancers and leukemias, our research findings are potentially applicable to other types of cancer, too.
+While our research focuses predominantly on ovarian cancers and acute leukemias, our research findings are potentially applicable to other types of cancer as well.

 About Dr. Kaufmann

-In addition to being principal investigator of the lab, Dr. Kaufmann is an oncologist at Mayo Clinic in Rochester, Minnesota, treating patients with ovarian cancer and leukemia.
-He is a professor of medicine and pharmacology at Mayo Clinic College of Medicine and Science and is the Helen C. Levitt Professor.
-Dr. Kaufmann has joint appointments in the Division of Oncology Research and the Department of Molecular Pharmacology and Experimental Therapeutics, which he currently chairs.
+In addition to being principal investigator of the lab, Dr. Kaufmann is an oncologist at Mayo Clinic in Rochester, Minnesota.
+He is a professor of medicine and pharmacology at Mayo Clinic College of Medicine and Science and is the Helen C. Levitt Professor of Cancer Research.
+Dr. Kaufmann has joint appointments in the Division of Oncology Research and the Department of Molecular Pharmacology and Experimental Therapeutics.